microsoft/vscode-docs/api/extension-capabilities/common-capabilities.md

 ## Context Menu

-Your extension can register custom Context Menu items that will be displayed in different parts of VS Code UI.
-Read more at [`contributes.menus`](/api/references/contribution-points#contributes.menus) Contribution Point.
+Your extension can register custom Context Menu items that will be displayed in different parts of VS Code UI on right click.
+Read more at the [`contributes.menus`](/api/references/contribution-points#contributes.menus) Contribution Point.

-This page should have a few short paragraphs that talks about common capabilities that extensions could use, for example:

-- Contribute Context Menu items
-- Contribute configurations
-- Progress API

 ## Data Storage